-This course reviews basic terminology and the PMBOK ® Guide project management framework consisting of 49 project management processes organized by ten knowledge areas and five process groups.
-Each session covers project management processes and related tools, and provide opportunities for students to discuss the practical application of these project management processes in the workplace.
+This course reviews basic terminology and the PMBOK® Guide project management framework consisting of 49 project management processes organized by ten knowledge areas and five process groups.
+Each session covers project management concepts, processes and related tools, as well as providing opportunities for students to discuss the practical application of these project management processes in the workplace.
 In addition to learning how to use the 49 processes to manage a successful project, students will practice with key tools including Critical Path Method (CPM), Earned Value Management (EVM), PERT Estimating, and Decision Trees.
 The instructor will deliver multiple in class and homework quizzes so students can practice answering questions like those they will encounter on the PMP® or CAPM® examination.

 - PMP and CAPM certification test structure